 In 1840, he opened a tavern and hotel in Weston and was involved in what would become the McCormick Distilling Company.
-Today, the distillery still operates and claims to be the oldest distillery in the nation that still operates at its original location.
+Today, the distillery still operates and claims to be the oldest distillery in the nation that operates at its original location.
 He was also involved in several other businesses, including a dry goods store, drug store, meatpacking plant, and various farm properties.
 He was also the first postmaster of Weston.

 Holladay became seriously involved in the transportation business during the Mexican-American War in 1846 when he contracted with General Stephen Watts Kearny to supply wagons and provisions to the U.S. Army.
-After the war, he partnered with Theodore W. Warner to transport supplies to Salt Lake City, Utah, where they were sold to westbound emigrants.
+After the war, he partnered with Theodore W. Warner to transport supplies to Salt Lake City, Utah, where they sold them to westbound emigrants.

 Following the California Gold Rush, Holladay moved to San Francisco, California, in 1852, where he once again joined the transportation industry, getting involved in stagecoach lines and steamship companies.